Praise the slightest improvement and praise every improvement, be hearty in your approbation and lavish in your praise

 Common Questions

 Answer: That’s the biggest fear, and it’s a valid one.
-The key is in Carnegie’s words: “hearty” and “lavish” refer to *genuineness*, not volume.
-You’re not praising mediocrity; you’re sincerely acknowledging *progress*.
+The key is in Carnegie’s words: hearty and lavish” refer to genuineness, not volume.
+You’re not praising mediocrity; you’re sincerely acknowledging effort and progress.
 It’s the difference between “Good job” (weak) and “I noticed you took the initiative to clean the coffee station without being asked, that’s awesome and really helps the team” (specific, hearty, and meaningful).

 Question: What if there’s genuinely nothing to praise?